galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 >    >
 >    > > ### {% icon solution %} Solution
 >    > >
 >    > > 1.
-Cells with high proportion of mitochondrial genes are not cells with the ones with many expressed genes.
-There is not visible correlation.
+Cells with a high proportion of mitochondrial genes are not also cells that have many expressed genes.
+There is no visible correlation.
 >    > > 2.
-The cells with percentage of mitochondrial counts above 5% have also few genes.
+The cells with a percentage of mitochondrial counts above 5% have also few genes.
 So 5% may be a good threshold.
 >    > > 3.
-As discussed before, a low number of expressed genes may a sign of poor-quality cells.
-Any cells with less than 200 genes is definitely out of the main distribution so it could be a good threshold.
+As discussed before, a low number of expressed genes may be a sign of poor-quality cells.
+Any cells with less than 200 genes is definitely out of the main distribution so this could be a good threshold to use.
 High gene count may also be a sign for cell multiplets.
 We will choose here a threshold of 2,500 genes.
 >    > >
 >    > {: .solution}
 >    >